StarWhiz/Asus-RT-AC1200-Padavan/README.md

 OPENVPN was not included because it caused the build to fail.
-QOS was included for Smart Queue Management with fq_codel

-fq_codel must be configured by your own script (via 'tc' utility).
+QOS was included for Smart Queue Management with fq_codel fq_codel must be configured by your own script (via 'tc' utility).
 The webUI does not support QoS/Shaper.
 (Source: https://bitbucket.org/padavan/rt-n56u/issues/170/smart-queue-management)

+I built this version for the purpose of stopping bufferbloat or lag for my fellow gamer friend with this specific router model.
+You can read more about this on my website at www.stoplagging.com

 *These instructions written below were based off the RT-N600 readme.md from https://github.com/russinnes/RT-N600-Padavan by russinnes